-Mortality Rate Table (1) Derived using CalPERS' Membership Data for all Funds
+Mortality Rate Table (1)

-Post Retirement Benefit Contract COLA up to 2.0% until Purchasing Power Protection Increase Allowance Floor on Purchasing Power applies, 2.50% thereafter
+Post Retirement Benefit Increase

+Derived using CalPERS Membership Data for all funds Contract COLA up to 2.3% until Purchasing Power Protection

+Allowance Floor on Purchasing Power applies

 (1) The mortality table used was developed based on CalPERS-specific data.
-The table includes 15 years of mortality improvements using the Society of Actuaries Scale 90% of scale MP 2016.
-For more details on this table, please refer to the December 2017 experience study report (based on CalPERS demographic data from 1997 to 2015) that can be found on the CalPERS website.
+The probabilities of mortality are based on the 2021 CalPERS Experience study for the period from 2001 to 2019.
+Preretirement and Post-retirement mortality rates include generational mortality improvements using 80% of scale MP 2020 published by society of Actuaries.
+For more details on this table, please refer to CalPERS Experience Study and review of Actuarial Assumption reports from November 2021 that can be found on the CalPERS website.